 Take self-driving cars for instance.
 AVs need to be able to run numerous operational and mission-critical safety processes without relying fully on data centers.
 As Eric Simone argues, “Edge computing wins out over cloud processing when time-sensitive events are happening.”

 The cloud giants have heard the call.
 While Google is a bit later to the game than Amazon’s AWS Greengrass and Microsoft’s Azure IoT Edge, Google’s ability to draw on talent both internally and through its TensorFlow and Kaggle open source communities may allow it to gobble up AI stack market share from the Amazon and Microsoft.
 Whoever ends up on top of the AI stack, IoT networks will reap the benefits.

 3. The Rollout of LTE-M and NB-IoT

-Narrowband-IoT (NB-IoT) and LTE Category-M1 (LTE-M) rollouts are ramping up and serving new use cases.
-For the better part of a decade, cellular IoT applications were more or less focused on use cases with plenty of available power, fat budgets for carrier license fees, and specific needs for high-bandwidth and low-latency connectivity.
+Narrowband-IoT (NB-IoT) and LTE Category-M1 (LTE-M) rollouts are ramping up and serving new Applications.
+For the better part of a decade, cellular IoT applications were more or less focused on Applications with plenty of available power, fat budgets for carrier license fees, and specific needs for high-bandwidth and low-latency connectivity.
 With 5G on the horizon, the big telcos and 3GPP want to position cellular IoT as an all-encompassing IoT connectivity solution.